Paris 2024 Olympics Access: Concerns Over Ticket Prices and Accessibility

 “Paris 2024 will be the first Games to focus on solidarity and inclusion,” boasts the official website.

-The cheapest ticket for the Olympics is 24 euros (about 3700 yen) and 15 euros for the Paralympics.
+The cheapest ticket for the Olympics is 24 euros (regarding 3700 yen) and 15 euros for the Paralympics.
 But cheaper tickets are sold in limited numbers and are for competitions such as basketball and soccer held in cities other than Paris.
 Affordable tickets were in short supply when hordes of sports fans managed to buy tickets.

 Unlike past competitions, the Paris Games introduced a “set sale” system.
 To have a chance to purchase tickets, members of the public were first required to register for the lottery.
 After sales began, citizens selected by lottery had to purchase tickets for at least three events within 48 hours, and book an equal number of tickets for each event.